 Making brioche dough is a labor of love, producing burger buns that are rich, buttery, and slightly sweet — totally worth the effort to take your burgers to the next level.

-Whether you're serving up my best ever juicy homemade turkey burgers, classic beef patties, grilled portabello mushrooms burgers, or tender chicken patties, these brioche buns make a great base for all sorts of burger creations.
+Whether you're serving up my best-ever juicy homemade turkey burgers, classic beef patties, grilled portabello mushroom burgers, or tender chicken patties, these brioche buns make a great base for all sorts of burger creations.

 About This Recipe

-This burger bun recipe uses my favorite soft brioche dough from my loaf of brioche bread recipe as a base.
-Instead of making one loaf of bread, we'll divide it up to make 6 large burger buns.
+This burger bun recipe uses a riff on the dough from my loaf of brioche bread recipe as a base.
+Instead of making one loaf of bread, it's divided up to make 6 large burger buns.
+Before you know it you'll be a bun-making wizard, whipping up super soft homemade hot dog buns, fluffy oversized kaiser rolls, and more!

 Don't be intimidated by the burger bun shaping process.
 My step-by-step burger bun shaping guide will help you easily achieve bakery-quality buns right in your own kitchen.
 And there's a video at the end of the post if you need more visual assistance!

-One of my personal favorite things about this brioche burger bun recipe is that it takes just a few hours to make, with two hour long rise times where the dough is unattended.
+One of my personal favorite things about this brioche burger bun recipe is that it takes just a few hours to make, with two one-hour-long rise times where the dough is unattended and you are free to move around your kitchen/house/apartment/cabin without having to manage it.

-A lot of brioche bun recipes require a long cold overnight rise, and while I have included notes for how to do that here, you don't need a long rise to make these burger buns.
+A lot of brioche bun recipes require a long cold overnight rise, and while I have included notes for how to do that in this post, you don't need a long rise to make these burger buns.

 5-star reader review